What is HACCP Food Safety Management System?

 5).
 Establish a Procedure for Corrective Action

-- Principle 4 indicates the mechanism to monitor the critical limit for the flood hazard.
+- Principle 4 indicates the mechanism to monitor the critical limit for flood hazards.

 6).
 Establish Procedures for Verification